Our People

 Candy Martinez

-Candy Martínez is a UC President’s Postdoctoral Fellow in the World Arts and Cultures/Dance Department at UCLA and will be an Assistant Professor in the Latin American and Latinx Studies Program at Vassar College.
+Candy Martínez is an Assistant Professor in the Latin American and Latinx Studies Program at Vassar College.
 She holds a Ph.D. in Latin American and Latinx Studies from the University of California, Santa Cruz and a B.A. in Psychology and Spanish from Amherst College.
 Her research analyzes the emotional injuries and epistemologies of Zapotec and Mixtec communities as they relate to migration, gender violence, and social changes.
 As someone with Zapotec roots, her research stems from a commitment to expanding the language of emotional wellness beyond pathologies and incorporating the value of Indigenous knowledge to rethink healing and emotional distress.
-Dr. Martínez’ research has been supported by the Fulbright García Robles program, the American Philosophical Society, UC Berkeley’s Research Program on Migration and Health, UCSC’s Research Center for the Americas, the Andrew W. Mellon Foundation, and the UC Office of the President.
+She has most recently been a School for Advanced Research Andrew W. Mellon Fellow.

 Rebecca Niday